layth49/Personal-Assistant/README.md

 - Turn on/off my lights
 - Open/Close my door
 - Turn on my PS5 and open a game for me
+- Send an SMS Message to anyone in my contacts
 - Tell the Date/Time
 - Search up/Google anything
 - Open/Search on YouTube